leishanai/myConfigFiles/basics.md

 * Split windows in current window ```:sp[lit]``` or ```ctrl + w, s``` and ```vs[plit]``` or ```ctrl + w, v```
 * Swap the current windows with the right or bottom window using```ctrl + w + r```or in the opposite direction using ```ctrl + w + R```

-## II.
-Built-in nerdtree "netrw" and useful plugin "CtrlP"
+## Built-in nerdtree "netrw" and useful plugin "CtrlP"
 Vim has its own file explore tree.
 Tree can be opened in 3 different ways,
 * Vertical split, ```:Vex[plore]```.
 Horizontal split, ```:Sex[plore]```.
 In current tab, ```:Ex[plore]```.
 * Navigate to the file to open, and press ```enter```.